Home 70s Culture & Lifestyles 70s Music Contact

 Guitar Heroes

-status quoThe boogie-rock riffs of rock and roll were not business as usual when it came to one particular band.
-The summer of 1977 found me hooked on the group Status Quo.
+status quoThe summer of 1977 found me hooked on the group Status Quo.
 I'm not sure why they hit me so strong, but they did.
-Their brand of boogie-force was so clean, so tight, that I couldn't quit listening to them.
+Their brand of boogie-rock was so clean and so tight, that I couldn't quit listening to them.
 To this day these guys hold a high position in my musical archives as the greatest boogie band in the world.
 Nobody rocked like Status Quo.

-I bought album after album, each one better than the first.
-The blazing guitar duo of Rick Parfitt and Steve Rossi became a formidable rock force that drove the band.
-Also, the two became very close friends and have played together for years, and continue to do so.
+I bought album after album, each one seemed better than the first.
+The blazing guitar duo of Rick Parfitt and Steve Rossi became a formidable rock force to be reckoned with.
+The two became very close friends and have played together for years, and continue to do so.
 Amazingly, as adults, they barely look any different.
 Both guitarists are thin, long-haired, and from a distance look just as they did in 1977!
 Up close you can see some wrinkles, but life must have been good to them because they're in great shape.
 These guys have been rocking for over 50 years!
 How many of us can claim that these days?

 Pat Travers